 Study and Research Opportunities

-The history major trains students both in breadth, by helping you explore classes across time periods and geographic regions, and depth, by helping you choose an area of specialization: Europe and the Mediterranean World, the Americas and Africa, or Asia and the Pacific.
+As a history major you will explore your existing interests — and discover new ones — by taking a wide range of courses that focus on different geographic regions and time periods.
+At the same time, you will develop deep knowledge of a particular region of the world by choosing an area of specialization: Europe and the Mediterranean World, the Americas and Africa, or Asia and the Pacific.
 We also encourage students to specialize in multiple sub-fields, including imperialism, colonialism, gender, race, science and technology, and the environment.

 Information for First-Year Students (Freshmen)

-High school students planning to major or minor in history at UC Santa Cruz need no special preparation other than the high school courses necessary for UC admission.
-Some background courses in history and a foreign language are helpful but not essential.
+High school students planning to major or minor in history need no special preparation other than the high school courses necessary for UC admission.
+Some background courses in history and a non-English language are helpful but not essential.
+History majors can readily incorporate BOTH study abroad (see below) and focused internship experiences, like the UC Washington Center (UCDC) and UC Center Sacramento (UCCS) programs, into a four year plan of study.

 Information for Transfers

 While it is not a condition of admission, students from California Community Colleges are advised to complete the Intersegmental General Education Transfer Curriculum (IGETC) in preparation for transfer to UCSC.
-Transfer course agreements and articulation between the University of California and California Community Colleges can be found on the ASSIST.ORG website.
 You may also wish to consult the UC Transfer Pathway for History.

-The UC Education Abroad Program (EAP) offers students an opportunity to study abroad in 45 countries with over 400 program options, the majority of which offer history courses.
-All history students are encouraged to study abroad to gain a unique perspective on cultures shaped by centuries of historical events.
-A year abroad can be seamlessly integrated into any history student's academic plan; several of the major or minor course requirements may be completed abroad.
+History is one of the best majors for studying abroad!
+The UC Education Abroad Program (EAP) offers students an opportunity to study abroad in over 40 countries with 171 program options, the majority of which offer history courses that are readily applied to history major requirements.
+All history students, including transfers, are encouraged to study abroad to gain a unique perspective on cultures shaped by centuries of historical events.

 Awards, Honors, and Recognitions